manish-gemini/cicd-test/Customer/KIT/appOrbitDeploy/devConfig_ReadMe.txt

 consul_ip_port = http://<HOST_IP>:8500
  	Consul is a distributed service discovery tool and key value store
-	The variable "consul_ip_port" is used to locate consul and is used by Locator consul_domain =
+	The variable "consul_ip_port" is used to locate consul and is used by Locator domain_host =
+	The consul will configure its domain using the value specified in "consul_domain" (mentioned below) only if 'domain_host' is routable. consul_domain =
 	This variable is used by Consul to configure its domain name.
-If the domain name 		   specified in 'consul_domain' is routable, it is configured else the default configuration 	      is used.
+If the host name 		   	   specified in 'domain_host' is routable, it is configured else the default configuration 	      is used.